abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 The above approach will work up to a certain level, but not entirely - there are many statements that we cannot verify with our own eyes but we consider true in *some* sense.
 Like mathematical statements, for example.
 You may argue that simpler math statements like 1 + 1 = 2 reside in the visible spectra, but there is no way to "see" the truth of statements such as "the square root of 2 is irrational", for example.
 Depending on context and background, such statements can be considered to be anything between, "the closest thing we have to absolute truth" and "abstract nonsense".
 But one thing is for certain - they are not true *in the same way* as statements about everyday objects that we see.
 Based on this, we can conclude that *in real-life thinking there are not one, but many concepts of truth*, that is, there are many ways in which a given statement can be marked true (and as we shall see later, actually the whole unique characteristic of thinking arises from the way in which those concepts connect).
 .

-Our power to observe stuff is the base source of truth, but there are an infinite number of other sources, such as truths based on the sciences, not to mention ones based on belief (and by belief I don't mean just religious belief, which some people don't endorse, but belief in authorities, on which all people rely).
+Our power to *observe* stuff, to *sense* things, is the base source of truth.
+This is the simple part.
+We know when we feel pain or pleasure, just because we know it and we all know that we, for example, cannot walk through walls, simply because we all subconsciously remember the pain from that time we tried to do it.
+However, our power to think abstractly provides an infinite number of other sources of truth, such as truths based on the sciences, not to mention ones based on belief (and by belief I don't mean just religious belief, which some people don't endorse, but belief in authorities, on which all people rely).
 And I don't mean just official sources like "Mathematically True" (or even as "It's in the Bible") - for example, a child may have "My father told me so" as a legitimate concept of truth, and there can be a million other nameless sources with a varying degree of complexity.
 Each of them brings with itself its own notion of objects (such as "one", "God", and "apple") a sets of logical operations for these objects ("plus", "sin", "eat").
 In other words it brings a completely separate *logical system* which the brain can utilize in a given context.

 <figure>
   <img src="/images/logic/systems.svg" width="100%">